GET THE INSIDE TRACK -

 Unless you are really brave, do not ever order Andouillette sausage, the translation is Chitterling sausage but this anodyne name does not conjure up a description for the most revolting tripe (pork intenstine) sausage slathered in mustard sauce.
 Androuillette is NOT androuille sausage.

-No the Police are not about to shoot someone, they always walk around carrying their big guns in their hands and are especially present in train stations / airports or anywhere that is crowded.
+No the Police are not about to shoot someone, they always walk around carrying their big guns in their hands and they and the army are especially present in train stations / airports or anywhere that is crowded.
 Their intention is to look intimidating.
 There is almost nowhere you will go on the tourist trail where you should be worried.
 Some non-tourist areas are just poorer than others.